tht13/RST-vscode/README.md

 # ReStructured Text Previewer

-An extension to preview restructured text
+An extension to preview restructured text and provide syntax highlighting

-Activate with command "Preview RST file" or the keyboard shortcut ctrl+shift+r
+The extension can be activate in two ways

+* Toggle Preview - `ctrl+shift+r`
+* Open Preview to the Side - `ctrl+k r`

 ## Requirements

-Python 3
+Python 2 or 3

+### Known Issues

+* File encoding can cause the extension to fail on certain files